 Hopefully, these 17 ITXM learnings are helpful.
 If you want to discuss these or other ITXM points, please contact me via LinkedIn.

-If you liked this ITXM learnings article, the following experience management and ITXM articles might be helpful too.
+If you liked this ITXM learnings article, the following experience management and ITXM articles might be helpful to ITSM pro too.

 As co-founder and Chief Experience Officer at Bright Horse, Neil leads all the experience education and consulting engagements and works with a diverse range of organisations, including well known multi-national brands, Managed Service Providers, and companies across a range of vertical sectors.
 With a wealth of experience in IT Services, Neil is an expert in how best to measure, manage and improve the employee experience of IT through the development of the right XLAs, XLMs and XMOs.